uwegeercken/datagenerator2/README.md

 See the sample yaml file for the program configuration in this repository under: src/main/resources/config.

+## Building the datagenerator tool jar file
+To build the jar file either download the release from https://github.com/uwegeercken/datagenerator2/tags or clone this repository and run:

+    mvn clean install

 last update: uwe geercken - uwe.geercken@web.de - 2023-07-19